pryorda/vmware_exporter/README.md

 # Needs new home.
-Since Broadcome is no longer catering to its opensource/free base, I have decided to move on from maintaining this project.
+Since Broadcom is no longer catering to its opensource/free base, I have decided to move on from maintaining this project.
 Please create a discussion if you would like to take over managing this project.

 # vmware_exporter